ASIA MARKETS: Chinese Stocks Rise, Push Past 1st China Credit Downgrade In Nearly 30 Years

 Chinese authorities have started pushing entities to cut debt levels, particularly targeting loans made by nonbank firms with little regulatory oversight.
 The push has hurt Chinese asset prices.

-Nomura equities strategist Wendy Liu noted global fixed-income, currency and commodity investors are more concerned about potential household and government deleveraging than equity investors.
+Nomura equities strategist Wendy Liu noted global fixed-income, currency and commodity investors are more concerned about targeted interbank financial deleveraging than equity investors.
 Even so, there were muted movements in other asset classes as well.

 In Hong Kong, the Hang Seng logged a 0.1% rise.